shahabalem/Flashcart/memory_bank/activeContext.md

 # Active Context

 ## Current work focus
-Initializing Cline's Memory Bank by ensuring all core documentation files are present and populated.
+Maintaining Cline's Memory Bank documentation and responding to user queries.

 ## Recent changes
-Created `memory_bank/productContext.md`.
+Completed the "initialize memory book" task by verifying all core memory bank files are present and populated.
+Provided an explanation of "boilerplate" content.

 ## Next steps
-Continue creating/reading core Memory Bank files: `systemPatterns.md`, `techContext.md`, and `progress.md`.
+Awaiting further instructions from the user.

 ## Active decisions and considerations
 The initial file listing was inaccurate; relying on `list_files` for current directory contents.
 The project is a Django/Docker application, but I am currently in a documentation-only subdirectory.
 "Initialize memory bank" refers to my internal documentation process, not project setup.